Bidding War Tips: Do’s and Don’ts for Homebuyers

 Here are some home shopping tips …

 - Get your financing preapproved: Sellers don’t just want to pick the bidder offering the most money.
 They want some assurance they’re picking a buyer with the financial ability to close.
 Give sellers as much confidence as possible in your financial ability by showing up with a pre-approved loan.
-That means having approval up to a certain amount, with a credit report and pay stubs in hand.
+That means pre-approval up to a certain amount.
+Click here to get Pre-Approved and learn about Stanford Mortgage’s Buyer Protection Guarantee.

 - Become tech-savvy.
 With homes flying off the market, the early bird gets the house.
-That means learning how to use real estate apps, getting notifications for new listings and acting quickly.
+That means having me set you up for notifications on new listings and then acting quickly.

-- Get an experienced agent who has creative strategies for winning bidding wars.
+- Have me guide you with creative strategies for winning bidding wars.
 Experience matters.

 - Broaden your horizons.
 Consider homes that need some refurbishing.
 Expand your search to include more neighborhoods.
 With the possibility of working from home, consider a longer commute.